November 8, 2019

 You might wonder how much effect a degree in integrative medicine might have in your chosen career.
 In most states, certification through testing is required in order to practice acupuncture.
 A degree from an accredited institution is also required.

 Statistics show excellent growth in integrative medicine careers over the next few years.
-Acupuncture and Oriental medicine are some of the most requested forms of treatment in the fast-growing field of complementary and alternative medicine.
-According to the Bureau of Labor Statistics there is a higher than average number of job openings predicted in Oriental medicine for the coming decade as well.
+Acupuncture and East Asian medicine are some of the most requested forms of treatment in the fast-growing field of complementary and alternative medicine.
+According to the Bureau of Labor Statistics there is a higher than average number of job openings predicted in East Asian medicine for the coming decade as well.

 How to Apply